What a DBR session can feel like

 • impulses to push, run, hide, or freeze

 We work with the earliest moment your system detected threat.
-Instead of re-living the whole scene, we might:
+Instead of re-living the whole scene, we might stay with the first body signal and allow a response that became stuck to begin to complete.

-This can involve micro-movements, shifts in posture, spontaneous breaths, changes in muscle tone, or a quiet sense of “something releasing.”
+This can involve very small shifts: micro-movements, changes in posture, spontaneous breaths, changes in muscle tone, or a quiet sense that something is releasing or settling.

-• I offer guidance for the next few hours
+I also offer guidance for the next few hours or days, so that the work has space to settle.

-We finish with a practical plan tailored to your needs.
-These may include:
+We finish with a practical after-care plan tailored to your needs.

 • gentle movement or a short walk

-• early night / reduced stimulation if needed
+• an early night or reduced stimulation if needed

-• avoiding big, intense conversations immediately after (when possible)
+• avoiding big or intense conversations immediately afterwards, where possible

 What if I freeze, dissociate, or go blank?